 Shelton Capital Management serves as the investment advisor to the Fund.
-William Mock has been the Fund's lead portfolio manager since 2010.
-Stephen C. Rogers has been a portfolio manager of the Fund since 2003.
+The portfolio management team is comprised of Peter Higgins, Head of Fixed Income and Senior Fixed Income Portfolio Manager, and by Portfolio Managers William Mock and Stephen C. Rogers.
+Mr. Higgins joined Shelton Capital Management in October of 2022.
+Mr. Mock has been the Fund's lead portfolio manager since 2010.
+Mr. Rogers has been a portfolio manager of the Fund since 2003.

-For important information about purchase and sale of Fund shares, tax information, and payments to financial intermediaries please turn to the "Summary of Other Important Information About Fund Shares" section on page 21 of this prospectus.
+For important information about purchase and sale of Fund shares, tax information, and payments to financial intermediaries please turn to the "Summary of Other Important Information About Fund Shares" section on page 26 of this prospectus.